-- Medical or Clinical Laboratory Technician – As medical technology expands, the need for trained professionals to maintain and interpret that technology grows.
+- Medical or Clinical Laboratory Technician – As medical technology expands, the need for trained professionals to use that technology to perform lab tests, interpret the results, and assist in diagnoses, grows.
 That is why the demand for medical and clinical laboratory technicians is expected to increase by nearly 13 percent in the coming years.

 - Pharmacist – While the need for pharmacists is not expected to grow faster than the average across all professions (only 6 percent through 2026), the salary is much higher than most.
 The median income for this health career is $124,170, making it an attractive opportunity for students willing to pursue an advanced degree.

 - Surgeon – A career in surgery is certainly not one to take on lightly.
 It requires years of schooling as well as specialized training.
 However, surgeons can expect to earn more than $208,000 per year.

 - Radiologic Technologist – Diagnostic imaging techniques such as x-rays have been around for many years, but it is still one of the most effective ways to diagnose certain ailments.
 Radiologic technologists are expected to be in high demand, with 30,300 expected positions added through 2026.
 Radiographers also earn a decent living at $60,070 yearly with an associate’s degree.